Charlotte Catholic High School

-Charlotte Catholic is a diocesan high school in Charlotte, North Carolina, United States founded in 1955.
+Charlotte Catholic High School is a four-year private, Catholic college preparatory high school in Charlotte, North Carolina, United States.
+CCHS was founded in 1955.
 The school is accredited by the Southern Association of Colleges and Schools.
 It is located in the Roman Catholic Diocese of Charlotte.
 Charlotte Catholic has a student to teacher ratio of 15:4.

 Athletics

-The school's mascot is the cougar.
-Charlotte Catholic's school colors are red, white and Columbia blue and occasionally black for special sports games.
-CCHS has 31 teams competing in 14 different sports as members of the Southern Meck 8 Conference.
-It has been in the 2A, 3A, an 4A classifications, and is currently a 3A school.
-Charlotte Catholic is one of only three non-public school members of the North Carolina High School Athletic Association (NCHSAA).
+Charlotte Catholic is a member of the North Carolina High School Athletic Association (NCHSAA).
+The school's mascot is the cougar, with the school colors being red, white and light blue and occasionally black for special sports games.
+CCHS has 31 teams competing in 14 different sports.
+Charlotte Catholic is one of only four non-public school's that are members of the NCHSAA.

 Swimming

-The women's swim team won fourteen consecutive state championships from 2002 to 2015.
+The women's swim team won fourteen consecutive NCHSAA state championships from 2002 to 2015.
 In 2006 during Catholic's first season in the 3A division, the men's and women's swim teams both won state championships.
-Both teams won consecutive state swim championships from 2006 to 2008.
+Both teams would win consecutive state swim championships from 2006 to 2008.